February 25, 2022

 Perhaps the main feature of running autoflower strains is the incredibly fast seed-to-harvest cycle, and its predictability.
 For commercial autoflower farmers it can mean beating the competition to market with high quality autoflower buds and allied products such as autoflower vape cartridges and concentrates.
 This results by virtue of the fact an outdoor autoflower planting established in the spring can produce a full rich autoflower harvest in July versus late summer and early fall harvest cycles photoperiod farmers must follow.

 For the hobbyist grower, both indoors and out, running autoflowers can simplify the grow process and reduce much of the anxiety and guesswork of how to care for their grows and when to harvest.
 You create autoflower starts using any of the proven autoflower germination techniques, plant, let grow in an autoflower propagation tent, and then do a final transplant to the autoflower’s final grow medium.
-At this point you light and feed autoflowers lightly as they move into flowering stages, typically 30 days after the autoflower starts are established.
+At this point, you should light and feed autoflowers lightly as they enter the flowering stages, typically 30 days after establishing the autoflower starts.

 You don’t even need to trim and pinch the stems of autoflower starts to create more stems and autoflower colas as you might a photoperiod strain.
-In fact, it is discouraged; an autoflower has its own internal growth mechanisms and fooling with them will typically have negative consequences.
+In fact, you should avoid this.
+An autoflower has its own internal growth mechanisms.
+Interfering with them usually leads to negative consequences.

-What’s more, some amazing and very potent autoflower strains are being developed by renown autoflower geneticists around the world.
+Moreover, renowned autoflower geneticists worldwide are developing amazing and potent autoflower strains.
 And, while the autoflower practice has its legacy roots in Europe, today there are any number of highly qualified autoflower geneticists in the USA, which is experiencing a marked surge in the adoption of running autoflowers as both a harvest and business strategy.

 All of which begs the question: where do autoflower seeds come from?

 “Autoflower (genetic development) has been underground for a generation,” suggests Atlas Seed founder Ryan Power, a leading California producer of autoflower genetics for farmers & hobbyist growers.
-But now, with the wave of cannabis legalization sweeping across the USA, autoflower strains have become a ‘thing,’ with new and more potent autoflower strains being offered on an ongoing basis.
+Now, the wave of cannabis legalization sweeping across the USA has made autoflower strains popular.
+Growers continuously offer new and more potent autoflower strains.

-Cannabis ruderalis is thought to have originated in the northern climes of Russia and even some of the colder altitudes in Europe.
+Researchers believe Cannabis ruderalis originated in the northern regions of Russia and some colder altitudes in Europe.
 Its name, which comes from the German word “ruderal” literally means “weed growing on the side of the road.”

 As such, this sister autoflower species (or perhaps a sub-species of Cannabis sativa as some autoflower geneticists believe) had to evolve to survive.
 Not only did they need to adapt to colder temperatures, they needed to prosper and propagate during the long summer days.
 So Cannabis ruderalis developed its own set of flowering rules dictated not by light cycles but by the climate, available light, and nutrition.